bguppl/interpreters/practice_sessions/ps1.md

 This type annotation lets us think about the data we obtained from the API as an array `[v1, v2, v3, v4]` where each item $$v_i$$ is a map `{ id, title, boxart, uri, rating, bookmark }`.

-Note: while `interface` actually introduces a new type, `type` only provides an alias and not a new type.
-For instance, alias names will not be used in error messages.
-In addition, unlike an interface, one can give a type alias to any type annotation.

 #### 2.3.1 Map over an Array of Videos